 Enhancing Reflective Parenting in Home Visiting: Lessons Learned from Minding the Baby®

-This training is focused on the clinical strategies and approaches applied within the innovative MTB clinical practice.
+This training institute is focused on the clinical strategies and approaches applied within the innovative MTB clinical practice.
 MTB National Office faculty and staff provide an introduction to the basic constructs and techniques of the MTB reflective parenting model.
 The Institute can serve as a stand-alone training, lead to a full-scale replication of MTB, or provide the basis for ongoing consultation and supervision to organizations with similar reflective parenting programs.